Zeus-Institute-of-Technology-Solutions/GibbonWrapper/README.md

-We are not affiliated to https://github.com/GibbonEdu.
+We are not affiliated to or endorsed by https://github.com/GibbonEdu.

+# Welcome to GibbonWrapper!

+This is a web wrapper to turn your gibbon site into a web app!